-Another important aspect of orientation is introducing your client to the format and set-up of where they will be training and what they will be using to train.
+Another important aspect of orientation is introducing your client to the format and set-up of where they will be training and what they will use to train.

 Help your client build a solid mental map of the facility you’ll be training them in by giving them a full guided tour on the first visit.

-Important considerations are going to be the changing and restrooms as well as where and how to keep personal belongings safe and secure.
+Important considerations will be the changing and restrooms and where and how to keep personal belongings safe and secure.
 The last thing you want on your hands is a client missing valuables on your watch.

 The next part of this physical orientation is a quick equipment tutorial.

-For example, you can explain the functional differences between a barbell, dumbbell, and kettlebell as well as how to set the cardio machines and what those colorful big rummer bands are for.
+For example, you can explain the functional differences between a barbell, dumbbell, and kettlebell, how to set the cardio machines, and what those colorful big rummer bands are for.

-Next, orientation will include introducing your new client to other frequent users or personnel of the facility in question.
+Next, orientation will include introducing your new client to other frequent users or personnel of the facility.

-The goal here is to make your client feel at home and welcome with or without your presence.
+The goal is to make your client feel at home and welcome, with or without your presence.